Which Aircraft Hangar Type Fits Your Needs

 Choose if:

-• Cost is the primary driver
+• Cost is the absolute primary driver and you need the cheapest option

-• Schedule flexibility allows coordination
+• Your schedule flexibility allows coordination with other hangar users

-• You enjoy the social aviation environment
+• You genuinely enjoy the social aviation environment—some people thrive on this

 Avoid if:

-• You fly frequently and need immediate access
+• You fly frequently and need immediate access without coordinating schedules

-• Security and privacy are important
+• Security and privacy matter because you store valuable equipment

-• You store valuables with your aircraft
+• You keep tools, avionics, or other valuables with your aircraft

 Shade Hangars: Climate-Appropriate Economy